Houston Astros ‘Terminate’ Brandon Taubman, Team Official Who Shouted Verbal Abuse At Women Reporters

 “Thank God we got Osuna!”
 Taubman shouted at the women, according to Apstein.
 “I’m so f****ing glad we got Osuna!”
 According to Apstein’s reporting, Taubman repeated the shouted comments approximately six times.

-Taubman was referring to Astros closer Roberto Osuna, who as The Washington Post reported was acquired from the Toronto Blue Jays by the Astros midway through the 2018 season — despite that fact that Osuna was then serving a 75-game suspension for violating Major League Baseball’s policy against domestic violence.
+Taubman was referring to Astros closer Roberto Osuna, who was acquired from the Toronto Blue Jays by the Astros midway through the 2018 season, as The Washington Post reported, despite that fact that Osuna was then serving a 75-game suspension for violating Major League Baseball’s policy against domestic violence.

-Osuna was accused of assaulting the mother of his three-year-old child, but he struck a deal with prosecutors in Toronto, Canada, and never faced charges in the alleged assault.
+Osuna was accused of assaulting the mother of his 3-year-old child, but he struck a deal with prosecutors in Toronto, Canada, and never faced charges in the alleged assault.

 Tell me Brandon Taubman doesn’t look like someone who would cut a deal with Hans and ruin the McLain family Christmas. pic.twitter.com/XYdutxg0RF